-The tender documents we send out contain the details of our requirements and how to complete and return your bid.
-To maximize your opportunity to be successful you should: –
+The tender documents we send out contain full details of our requirements and describe how to complete and return your bid.
+To maximize your opportunity to be successful you should:

-- Don’t leave it until the last minute to submit your bid and if you are having any problems, contact us well in advance of the closing date/time.
+- Don’t leave it until the last minute to submit your bid; if you are having any problems contact us well in advance of the closing date/time;

 If there is anything in our documentation that you do not understand or require clarification on, you should contact us as soon as possible to request further information.
 Contact details, (and the deadline for receipt of questions or clarification) are included in the tender documents we issue.
 Please be aware that no questions will be responded to after the specified deadline has passed.

 Since February 2010, Warwickshire County Council, Coventry City Council and Solihull Metropolitan Borough Council have been working together on procurement.
-Our joint E-Tendering system, CSW-JETS, has now been launched and is the place where all 3 authorities will be conducting their tendering.
-Our colleagues in Nuneaton and Bedworth Borough Council, Rugby Borough Council, North Warwickshire Borough Council, Warwick District Council, Stratford District Council and Solihull Community Housing are also using this common platform to advertise their tender opportunities.
-This means that for the first time, there is a single point of access for the majority of Local Government tendering opportunities throughout the Coventry, Solihull and Warwickshire sub region.
+Our joint E-Tendering system, CSW-JETS, has now been launched and is the place where all 3 authorities will be conducting the majority of their tendering.
+Our colleagues in Nuneaton and Bedworth Borough Council, Rugby Borough Council, North Warwickshire Borough Council, Warwick District Council, Stratford District Council and Solihull Community Housing are also using the CSW-JETS portal to advertise their tender opportunities which means that for the first time, there is a single point of access for the majority of Local Government tendering opportunities throughout the Coventry, Solihull and Warwickshire sub region.
 The benefits for you are: